Updated November 5:

 At BBC Radio 4: Front Row, award-winning political commentator Andrew Rawnsley discusses the first episode of Secret State.
 Mr. Rawnsley is a big fan of the original dramatized version of A Very British Coup (1988), but he acknowledges that times have changed and the issues facing government are very different 25 years later.

 The Gravesdiggers-Rupert Graves Fans-Tumblr site is a good place to visit so you can see whatever they, the lucky ones in the UK, have to say about the show!

 Updated November 3:

-From Time Out London and no longer available on the web:
+From Time Out London [this article is no longer available on the Internet]

 Is Byrne a morally courageous person?